-When TPL bought Coast Dairies in 1998, the property was on the verge of becoming a 139-home subdivision.
-Instead, it has become one of the largest coastal properties in California to both receive permanent protection and provide public access.
+When The Trust for Public Land worked with a group of generous donors to buy Coast Dairies & Land Company and protect the land in 1998, it was on the verge of being used for a 139-home subdivision.
+Instead, it is now one of the largest coastal properties in California to both receive permanent protection and provide public access.

-Coast Dairies represents a significant recreational and cultural resource for Santa Cruz County, joining a string of existing protected areas to add 13 miles to the California Coastal Trail.
+Coast Dairies is a significant recreational and cultural resource for Santa Cruz County, giving locals and visitors a wonderful place to get outdoors and enjoy nature.
+It also links a string of existing protected areas to add 13 miles to the California Coastal Trail.
 When complete, the trail will follow the coast from Oregon to Mexico for 1,300 miles.

 Explore our work